gudarzi/DBTestApp/README.md

 # DBTestApp

-A test project for learning CRUD operations in C#, using WPF, EF Core and Sqlite.
+[WIP] A test project for learning CRUD operations in C#, using WPF, EF Core and Sqlite.

 Based on https://github.com/TacticDevGit/CSharp-Sqlite-CRUD-Operations.